ghr1234/SnailMail/README.md

 For a current list of issues, or to report a new issue, see the [github issue page](https://github.com/knowuh/SnailMail/issues)

-Open Issues As of Version 1.91:
+Open Issues As of Version 1.92:

 ## Todo List##

-Look into removing use of private methods

-Address Book has been replaced by Contacts so all Address Book APIs should be changed, if possible (but see previous point)
+Address Book has been replaced by Contacts so all Address Book APIs should be changed, if possible

 ## Change Log ##

 =======
+### 1.92 ###

+* Removed use of private methods and associated funtionality since the private methods are non-functional in MacOSX 10.10

 ### 1.91 ###

 * Updated to use ARC